A proof of Dunfield-Gukov-Rasmussen Conjecture: Combinatorial link homologies

 \begin{remark} When $\bdiagram$ is considered as a~link with a~marking, placed at the~top trace vertex, then $\Bracket{\bdiagram}$ is a complex over $\cat{AFoam}^\basepoint$ or $\cat{qAFoam}^\basepoint$.
 However, one can only prove its invariance under braid moves and the~second Markov move (conjugacy) away from $\basepoint$.
 This is not enough for the~bracket to be an~invariant of links with marked components. \end{remark}

 Occasionally it will be worth to consider partial resolutions of a~link.
 These are a~special type of diagrams for knotted elementary webs, in which only thin edges cross themselves.
 Following \cite{OSSSingular, OSCube} we refer to such webs as \emph{singular links} and to the~thick edges---\emph{singular crossings}.
-It can be checked that every singular link admits a~diagram in a~braid position.
+Although we are not using this in that paper, let us mention that every singular link admits a~diagram in a~braid position \cite{MR1191478}.

-We shall also extend webs to allow \emph{bivalent vertices}, depicted on pictures as short tags, with the~obvious local relation that identifies variables associated with incident edges (see also Remark~\ref{rmk:bivalent-vertices-in-webs}).
-Subdividing an~edge with a~bivalent vertex is called an~\emph{insertion} \cite{ManolescuCube} and it does not change the~isomorphism type of the~associated Soergel space.
+Following Gilmore \cite[Section 2]{Gilmore}, we shall also extend webs to allow \emph{bivalent vertices}, depicted as short tags, with the~obvious local relation that identifies variables associated with incident edges.
+Notice that a trace vertex is a particular kind of a bivalent vertex where the identification of variables is composed with a multiplication by some power of $q$ (compare Remark~\ref{rmk:bivalent-vertices-in-webs}).
+Subdividing an~edge with a~bivalent vertex is called an~\emph{insertion} \cite{ManolescuCube}.
+Notice that insertion does not change the~isomorphism type of the~associated Soergel space.
 We say that a~singular link diagram $S$ is \emph{layered} if it is in a~braid position and there are vertical lines $\ell_0, \dots, \ell_n$ called \emph{levels}, with $\ell_n = \mu$ the~trace section, that carry all singular crossings and bivalent vertices of $S$ and which intersect $S$ only at those points, see Figure~\ref{fig:example-layered-diagram}.
 In order to keep all resolutions of $S$ layered, we require that real crossings are at the~lines $\ell_i$, which results in a~bivalent vertex at the~over- and at the~underpass.
 Any diagram in a~braid position can be modified to a~layered one by a~sequence of insertions.